 -

-Assess signs of distress and/or disengagement during feeding.
+Assess signs of distress and/or disengagement during feeding and know how and when to proceed.

 -

-Develop and implement treatment plans for oral feeding that expand taste repertoire and texture acceptance by incorporating strategies for the mealtime environment, seating/positioning, and oral-motor, sensory, and motor deficits.
+Develop and implement treatment plans for oral feeding that expand taste repertoire and texture progression by incorporating strategies for the mealtime environment, seating/positioning, and oral-motor, sensory, and motor deficits.

 Target Audience

-other professionals (social workers, nurses, dieticians, etc.) working with infants and young children with feeding problems.
+Appropriate for other medical and allied health professionals working with infants and children with pediatric feeding disorders.